 They said that the German excavation team that normally works on Elephantine Island was just about finished clearing it out.
 (Update: As of early 2021, the temple is now officially open for visitors.)

 The temple, constructed during the reign of Ptolemy III (r.
 246-222 BC), was primarily dedicated to Isis.
 But interestingly, it was additionally dedicated to the triad of Khnum, Satis and Anuket.

 If you’re interested, the temple is located on the east side of the main highway, a few hundred meters north of the Aswan Stadium.

 Further south, El Kab is an incredibly ancient site, though it’s hardly known by most visitors.
 In fact, even some people I met in the local tourism industry had never heard of it!

 Considering the obscurity of the place, I was surprised to encounter large tour groups upon my arrival.
 It now seems to be a common stop on Nile River cruises, though few visitors actually make it out here by car.

 El Kab is situated about 80 km south of Luxor on the east bank of the Nile.
 It sits just opposite the ancient city of Nekhen (Hierakonpolis), an early capital of Upper Egypt during the Predynastic era.

 Amazingly, Nekhen dates back to at least 3500 BC, though the archaeological site there is completely off-limits to visitors.
 El Kab is just as old, but the accessible sites for visitors all date back to the New Kingdom.

 Nearby the entrance is a series of four rock-cut tombs, while there are a few small temples much deeper in the desert.
 The tombs are small, consisting of only a single room.
-But they contain some interesting scenes, while one, in particular, is hugely historically significant.
+But they contain some interesting scenes, while one, in particular, is of major historical importance.